Yepme

-Yepme is an online shopping company headquartered in Gurugram, Haryana, India.
+Yepme was an online shopping company headquartered in Gurgaon, Haryana, India.
 It was established in April 2011.
-The company specializes in the online retailing of men's and women's garments and accessories.
+The company specialized in the online retailing of men's and women's garments and accessories.
 In August 2011, the company positioned itself as a fully-fledged private label fashion brand.

 History

 Yepme.com, was launched in April 2011 by Vivek Gaur, Sandeep Sharma and Anand Jadhav.
-Gaur (CEO) has experience in online business and has also held senior positions in marketing and sales with HT Media Ltd, Living Media and Hindustan Unilever Ltd. Sharma, the founder/COO and CTO, is an e-commerce, technology and operations specialist having held senior positions with Accenture, Sapient, SBI Capital Markets and HCL Technologies.
+Gaur (CEO) has experience building successful online companies like Bagittoday.com and has also held senior positions in marketing and sales with HT Media Ltd, Living Media and Hindustan Unilever Ltd. Sharma, the founder/COO and CTO, is an e-commerce, technology and operations specialist having held senior positions with Accenture, Sapient, SBI Capital Markets and HCL Technologies.
 Jadhav (president) is a merchandising and supply chain expert and has worked with leading apparel retailers including Shoppers' Stop, Globus, Pantaloon and Reliance Trends.

 According to an interview with Gaur on Bloomberg UTV, in 2010 the founders saw huge growth potential in India's online shopping market, which was then dominated by the online travel sector.
 Having started its operations as an online apparel retailer, in August 2011 Yepme.com decided to focus on private label fashion-wear instead of branded apparel.
 Seeing larger brands handing over end-of-lifecycle products to online retailers (purportedly to avoid disparity between shop and online prices) the founders decided to promote the Yepme brand as private label apparel brand.